scott-a-m/ai-dev-agent-poc/README.md

-# 🧠 AI Dev Agent
+# 🧠 AI Dev Agent - Proof of Concept

 A lightweight, AI dev agent for reviewing and refactoring source code using local LLMs via [Ollama](https://ollama.com).
 This CLI-based assistant reads your code, detects bugs and performance issues, proposes fixes, and optionally overwrites the original file.
 It offers user-driven refinement and multiturn logic until the code meets your requirements.

-Please note that this is not production ready and is a proof of concept.
+**Please note that this is not production ready and is a proof of concept.**

 ---